What to expect during your appointments and process:

 Your first appointment: At your first visit you will read through and fill out paperwork and have an ultrasound to verify the gestation of your pregnancy.
 You must be within the first 77 days (11 weeks) of the pregnancy.
 Once it is determined that you are within this time frame, you will have an education session and sign consent forms.
-After all of your questions have been addressed, the doctor will administer the first of two medications that you will take.
-The first medication (Mifeprex) causes the pregnancy to stop developing.
+After all of your questions have been addressed, the provider will administer the first of two medications that you will take.
+The first medication (Mifeprex), taken at the Center, causes the pregnancy to stop developing.

-Your follow-up appointment: You will return to Mabel Wadsworth Center within two weeks for your follow-up exam.
-The medication abortion is 97% effective, and at this appointment we will confirm that the abortion is complete by doing another ultrasound.
+Your follow-up appointment: You will return to the Center within two weeks for your follow-up exam, or follow-up via phone.
+Medication abortion is 97% effective, and at this appointment we will confirm that the abortion is complete by doing another ultrasound.
 This appointment usually takes 30 minutes.
-If you have not passed the pregnancy, you will be given two options: take another dose of Misoprostol or have a suction abortion.
-If you choose to take the Misoprostol and you still don’t pass the pregnancy, a suction abortion is necessary.
+If you have not passed the pregnancy, you will be given two options: take another dose of Misoprostol or have an in-clinic aspiration (or suction) abortion.
+If you choose to take the Misoprostol and you still don’t pass the pregnancy, a suction procedure is necessary.

 What it feels like: Some people compare the experience of a medication abortion to that of having a miscarriage.
 Most people experience heavy cramps and bleeding within four hours of inserting the Misoprostol.
 Along with these symptoms, you might also pass blood clots.
 You might become nauseated or feverish and you might have diarrhea – these are all normal and expected symptoms.
 The bleeding should slow down within a day, but you can have some bleeding for up to several weeks.
 You may also have mild cramping for up to 10 days following the abortion process.